-This style of therapy is based on re-evaluating a client’s perception of events, themselves and others, in order that emotional and behavioural problems can be eliminated.
+Cognitive Behavioural Therapy is a style of therapy based on re-evaluating a person's perception of events, themselves and others, in order that emotional and behavioural problems can be eliminated.

 About Cognitive Behavioural Therapy

-Rational-Emotive Behaviour Therapy – Similar to CBT, practitioners of REBT believe that most emotional distress is the result of irrational or harmful beliefs.
+- Rational-Emotive Behaviour Therapy – Similar to CBT, practitioners of REBT believe that most emotional distress is the result of irrational or harmful beliefs.
 A technique called “disputing” is used to help patients to question their current attitudes and expectations, and to replace negative ones with new, more positive and productive ones.

 - Reality Therapy – Reality Therapists believe that human behaviour is designed to satisfy five basic needs, survival, the need to belong, the desire for power, the urge for freedom and the need for pleasure and entertainment.
 RT is designed to make people aware of their responsibility for their own actions and to recognise the failings of their current behaviour patterns and beliefs to satisfy their five basic needs, the client is then guided into exploring other ways of behaving and feeling.